-Consumers Council of Canada’s work on housing related issues in recent years has

-	been influenced by initiatives at all levels of government to respond to climate

-	change.
-A significant part of the Council’s work has centred around the

-	development of a more energy efficient building code, and gauging likely impacts

-	on and acceptance by consumers of measures to promote energy efficient housing.
+Consumers Council of Canada’s work on housing has been influenced by initiatives at all levels of government to respond to climate change.
+A significant part of the Council’s work has centred around the development of a more energy efficient building code, and gauging likely impacts on and acceptance by consumers of measures to promote energy efficient housing.

-	More recently the Council has explored the direct and indirect impact on

-	consumers of urban planning objectives promoting residential intensification.
+More recently the Council has explored the direct and indirect impact on consumers of urban planning objectives promoting residential intensification.

 Council consumer representation and research has addressed: